-The University does not encourage student use of automobiles but recognizes that in certain cases there may be important reasons why a student needs an automobile.
-Every student who owns, maintains, or for his own benefit operates a motor vehicle in Tompkins County, during the time the University is in session, must register such vehicle with the Safety Division Office, even though such vehicle may be also registered by faculty, officers, or employees.
-All students must register motor vehicles within the prescribed time for University registration at the beginning of the fall term; exception: students who are not then subject to this rule but later become subject to it shall register such vehicles within 48 hours after becoming so subject.
-(Students entering the University for the spring semester or re-entering after a period of absence must register motor vehicles with the Safety Division at the time or within the time for general registration.)
+The University does not encourage student use of motor vehicles but recognizes that in certain cases there may be important reasons why a student needs a motor vehicle.
+University regulations apply to all types of motor vehicles, including automobiles, motorcycles, motor bikes, and motor scooters.

+Every student who owns, maintains, or for his own benefit operates a motor vehicle in Tompkins County must register such vehicle with the Safety Division Office, even though the vehicle may be also registered by faculty, officers, or employees.
+First term freshmen in undergraduate divisions are not permitted to own, maintain, or operate motor vehicles in Tompkins County.
+All students must register motor vehicles within the prescribed time for University registration at the beginning of the fall term (exception: students who are not then subject to this rule but later become subject to it must register vehicles within five days after becoming so subject).
+Students entering the University for the spring semester or reentering after a period of absence must register motor vehicles with the Safety Division at the time of, or within the time for, general registration.

-Every student who has a motor vehicle must comply with the following requirements: (1) the student must be legally qualified to operate a motor vehicle in New York State; (2) the vehicle must be registered in New York State or legally qualified to be operated on the highways of New York State; (3) the vehicle must be effectively insured against public liability for personal injury and property damage for the minimum of \$10,000-\$20,000-\$5,000, for the duration of such registration and while the vehicle is under the control of the registering student; (4) the registration fee covering the fall and spring terms, or any part thereof, is \$4 and is due and payable in the Treasurer's Office on the same date as tuition and other fees; in the case of late registrants, the fee will be due within a week after such registration.
-A fine of \$10 is levied if the vehicle is not registered within the specified time.
+Every student who has a motor vehicle must comply with the following requirements: (1) the student must be legally qualified to operate a motor vehicle in New York State; (2) the vehicle must be registered in New York State or legally qualified to be operated on the highways of New York State; (3) the vehicle must be effectively insured against public liability for personal injury and property damage for the minimum of \$10,000 - \$20,000 - \$5,000, for the duration of such registration and while the vehicle is under the control of the registering student; (4) the registration fee covering the fall and spring terms, or any part thereof, is \$4 and is due and payable in the Treasurer's Office on the same date as tuition and other fees; in the case of late registrants, the fee will be due within a week after such registration.
+A fine is levied if the vehicle is not registered within the specified time.